thomvaill/log4brains/CONTRIBUTING.md

 # For the Next.js app, you can enable the Fast Refresh feature just by setting NODE_ENV to `development`
 NODE_ENV=development yarn log4brains-preview
+# Or you can run this more convenient command on the root project:
+yarn log4brains-preview-dev
+# Or if you want to debug only the Next.js app without the Log4brains custom part, you can run:
+cd packages/web && yarn next dev # (in this case `yarn dev` is not needed before running this command)

 # To work on the UI, you probably would like to use the Storybook instead:
 cd packages/web && yarn storybook